jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

 Adds a standard Menubar along the top of the GUI.
 On Windows/Linux a menubar will only be shown, once the first menu has been added.
 On Mac, a menubar is always present.
-Menubars are made up of a series of menus, each conaining a list of items.
+Menubars are made up of a series of menus, each conaining a list of names.
-These items can contain menu-items, radio buttons, check boxes, separators, or sub-menus.
+These names can be menu-items, radio buttons, check boxes, separators, or sub-menus.

-####Optional Features:

-* `shortcut` These are keyboard shortcuts to call a menu item.
-    These should always be a combination of *special keys* and a *regular key*, separated by dashes.
-    e.g. `"Control-s"` or `"Control-Shift-z"`
-    The following *special keys* are available: `Control`, `Option`, `Alt`, `Shift`, `Command`, `Meta`

-* `underline` If set to an Integer, the corresponding character will be underlined.

-* `tearable` If this is set to True, it's possible to undock the menu.

 ####Create Menus

+* `.addMenuList(menu, names, functions)`
+    Will create a new menu, with the specified title, containing the list of names.
+    Pass a single function - all names will call that function, passing their name.
+    Or a list of functions (the same length as the names), each menu will call the corresponding function.
+    If a name is ```-```, then a separator will be added to the menu.

 * `.createMenu(menu, tearable=False)`
-    Will create a top-level menu, to add menu items to.
+    Will create a new, empty menu, to add menu-items to.

-* `.createRightClickMenu(menu, showInBar=False)`
-    Will create a hidden menu, that can be shown when the user right-clicks a widget.
-    If ```showInBar``` is set to ```True```, the Menu will also appear in the topLevel Menubar.

-    To access the rightClickMenu, it must be bound to a widget:
-    ```.setXXXRightClick(widgetName, MenuName)``` will bind the named menu to the named widget.

-* `.addMenuItem(menu, item, func=None, shortcut=None, underline=-1)`
+* `.addMenuItem(menu, name, function=None, shortcut=None, underline=-1)`
-    Add a menu item to the named menu, with the specified function.
+    Add a menu-item to the named menu, with the specified function.
     If the named menu does not exist, it will be automatically created.
-    If the item name is a ```-```, then a separator will be added to the menu.
+    If the name is ```-```, then a separator will be added to the menu.

-* `.addMenuList(menu, items, functions)`
+* `.addMenuSeparator(menu)`
-    Will create a top-level menu, with the specified menu.
-    Within the menu will be the list of items, each calling the corresponding function in the function list.
-    If only one function is provided, all items will call the same function.
-    If an item name is a ```-```, then a separator will be added to the menu.
+    Add a separator to the named menu.

+* `.addMenuCheckBox(menu, name, function=None, shortcut=None, underline=-1)`
+    Add a check box, to the named menu, with the specified name.

+* `.addMenuRadioButton(menu, name, value, function=None, shortcut=None, underline=-1)`
+    Add a radio button, to the named menu, grouped by name, with the specified value.

 * `.addSubMenu(menu, subMenu)`
     Adds a sub-menu to the specified menu.

-* `.addMenuSeparator(menu)`
-    Add a separator to the named menu.

-* `.addMenuCheckBox(menu, item, function=None, shortcut=None, underline=-1)`
-    Add a check box, to the named menu, with the specified item name.

-* `.addMenuRadioButton(menu, item, value, function=None, shortcut=None, underline=-1)`
-    Add a radio button, to the named menu, grouped by item name, with the specified value.
+    Then add menu-items to this menu (using its name).

 * `.addMenu(menu, function, shortcut=None, underline=-1)`
-    Adds a single menu option, that will call the specified function.
+    Adds a single menu, with no list of menu-items,  that will call the specified function.

 ####Set Menus

-* `.setMenuCheckBox(menu, item)`
+* `.setMenuCheckBox(menu, name)`
     Inverts the specified check box, in the named menu.

-* `.setMenuRadioButton(menu, item, value)`
+* `.setMenuRadioButton(menu, name, value)`
     Selects the specified value, of the specified radio button, in the named menu.

-* `.setMenuImage(menu, item, image, align='text')`
+* `.setMenuImage(menu, name, image, align='text')`
-    Will set the specified image for the specified menu item.
+    Will set the specified image for the specified menu-item.

-* `.setMenuIcon(menu, item, icon, align='text')`
+* `.setMenuIcon(menu, name, icon, align='text')`
-    Will set the specified icon for the specified menu item.
+    Will set the specified icon for the specified menu-item.

-* `.disableMenuItem(menu, item)` & `.enableMenuItem(menu, item)`
+* `.disableMenuItem(menu, name)` & `.enableMenuItem(menu, name)`
-    Will enable/disable the specified menu item.
+    Will enable/disable the specified menu name.

 * `.disableMenu(menu)` & `.enableMenu(menu)`
     Will disable/enable the specified menu.